enjine/giphy-browser/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Notes

+- the starting point for this app was `npx create-react-app my-app --template redux-typescript-mui`
+- I am unsure if I've implemented the 'fullscreen detail view' as you were expecting, but I've run out of time.
+- The main tradeoffs I made in designing this solution were:
+  - choosing to use an NPM module for the infinite scroll rather than coding my own.
+From looking at that library's source it does not seem to limit how much DOM it renders, which would be a performance feature I would incorporate into an implementation I'd write from scratch.
+  - I also chose to use the Giphy Fetch API, as that seemed like a no-brainer
+  - I didn't opt to try and hack a solution into the Giphy Grid component to make it work with Redux -- that tradeoff was where I invested most of my time.
+- overall this came out OK, though I did wrestle with TypeScript as I've only just started using it recently -- it is growing on me though :)

 ## Available Scripts

 In the project directory, you can run: